-- 6. Remove all tie-downs securing adapter frame and carbody to trailer. - Slowly extend the rotating bed jacking cylinders to raise the rotating bed, adapter frame, and carbody just clear from the trailer to allow the adapter frame to self align to the rotating bed. - 8.
-Slowly retract the rotating bed jacking cylinders to lower the adapter frame and carbody back onto the trailer, continuing to lower the jacks until the mounting holes in the adapter frame and rotating bed align (Figure 4-42). - 9.
+Do not lower the entire weight of the rotating bed onto the adapter frame.
+Weight may exceed trailer capacity.

+- 8. Lower the adapter frame and carbody back onto the trailer until the mounting holes in the adapter frame and rotating bed align (see Figure 4-42). - 9.
 Turn off power to the crane and stop the engine.